alexhholmes/flint/README.md

 and single denormalized tables (no JOINs) with sharding across nodes.

 If you do not fall within these two categories you may need to reconsider your schema requirements.
-Or, your usecase may fall into a specialized categoires with specific requirements.
+Or, your usecase may fall into a specialized category with specific requirements.
 Geographic writes: Cockroach or Yubabyte, Analytics:
-Clickhouse or Timescale, or Flexible schema: MongoDB.
+Clickhouse, or Flexible schema: MongoDB.
+There are many more application specific databases, and you will likely know which to choose from if your requirements necessitate them.

 ## Architecture